Yang Chuan-kwang: Career

 Yang placed fifth in the decathlon at the 1964 Summer Olympics.
+Yang attributed his failure to Ma Chen-shan poisoning him with a drink; Ma would defect to China after the event.

 He appeared in a number of films, including Walk, Don't Run (1966), as well as the 1970 western There Was a Crooked Man... as a tough inmate named Ah-Ping who did not speak.

+Later career and death

 Yang served in the Legislative Yuan from 1983 to 1986 as a member of the Kuomintang representing what became the Lowland Aborigine Constituency.
-He later spoke in support of the Democratic Progressive Party.
+As a legislator, he backed additional funding for international sporting competitions.
+After Yang joined the Democratic Progressive Party, he lost reelection.

 After Yang's retirement from athletics, he worked as a trainer and supervisor at the National Sports Training Center in Zuoying, where Ku Chin-shui and Lee Fu-an were trained.
 After that, Yang converted to Taoism from Christianity, and served as a Taoist priest and a Tangki in a Taoist temple in his native place for 20 years.

 Yang was a member of the Amis, one of the sixteen officially recognized peoples of Taiwanese aborigines.
-He had a wife, Daisy, and two sons: Cedric Yang (Yang Sui-yuen) and C.K.
-Yang Jr. and three grandchildren: Madison Yang, Carmen Yang, and Dorothy Yang.
+He was married to Daisy, a Chinese American, having two sons, Cedric Yang (Yang Sui-yuen) and C.K.
+Yang Jr., and three grandchildren, Madison Yang, Carmen Yang, and Dorothy Yang.
 In 2001, while serving as president of the National Sports Training Center at Kaohsiung, Yang was diagnosed with liver cancer.
 He died on January 27, 2007, from a massive stroke.
 He is buried at Ivy Lawn Memorial Park in Ventura, California.